-

 - E. S. Fedorov

 This note contains neither any significant innovations nor any systematic solution to graphical issues.
-But with the widespread development of graphic solutions that crystallography has received recently, and especially with the introduction of crystal chemical analysis, the most insignificant simplification or reduction in techniques acquires very significant practical significance.
-Finally, some rules that lead to a reduction in graphic operations in a particular specialty, their applications only in certain, although numerous, cases, are inconvenient to place in elementary courses, where only the rules of the most general significance should be considered, and, moreover, presented systematically, so that students receive a valid ability to solve problems of all kinds, even if not always in the simplest way.
+However, given the widespread development of graphical solutions that crystallography has received recently, and especially with the introduction of crystal chemical analysis, even the most insignificant simplification or reduction in techniques takes on considerable practical significance.
+Finally, some rules lead to a reduction in graphic operations in a particular field of applications only in certain, although numerous, cases, it is inconvenient to include them in elementary courses, where only the most general rules should be presented systematically, so that students receive a valid ability to solve problems of all kinds, even if not always in the simplest way.

 -